devisis/sandras-kitchen/README.md

 - From the Dashboard click "New" then "Create New App".
 - Enter a project name (unique), select a region then press "Create app".
 - This will create an app and open the deploy tab.
 From here select the "Settings" tab.
-- Head to "Buildpacks" and select "Add Buildpack" from here select Python and Node.js and select save (make sure the order is python first then node.js).
+- Set your Environment Variables by navigating to Reveal Config Vars.
-- Scroll up and head to the "Deploy" section to choose deployment method.
+Scroll up and head to the "Deploy" section to choose deployment method.
 Select "GitHub" and in the "connect to GitHub" section link your GitHub account.
 - Scroll down to the manual deploy option and select "Deploy Branch".
 - The app will now be built.
 Once completed a 'Your App Was Successfully Deployed' message and a link will appear.